cognisant/Docs.DevelopmentProcess/README.md

 To minimise the quantity of partially complete stories at the end of a sprint, a limit is imposed on the number of work in progress stories.
 Currently, this limit is set at 3 stories.

 The sprint board is also used to track distractions which occur during a sprint.
-These are recorded on post-it notes with a description and a rough estimate of time spent on them.
+These are recorded on Post-it notes with a description and a rough estimate of time spent on them.
 A distraction is anything that prevented a team member from spending time on planned sprint tasks, e.g. time spent in meetings or responding to support tickets.
 These can be used to identify trends in impediments, and account for lower than expected achievement during a sprint.

 #### Daily Scrums

 On each day of a sprint (excluding the first and last), at 1:30 pm, the team gathers around the sprint board for a meeting called the “daily scrum”.
 Every team member who can stand should do so; this helps to encourage brevity.
 During the daily scrum each team member answers the following three questions:

 - What did you do since the last meeting to help the team finish the Sprint?
 - What do you plan to do before the next meeting to help the team finish the Sprint?
 - What obstacles are getting in the team's way?

 The daily scrum meeting is not used as a problem-solving or issue resolution meeting.
 Issues that are raised are usually dealt with immediately after the meeting.

 #### Definition of Done